This Step: Get a Drivers License

 Applying for a Restricted License―15 years old Years Old

 - Must be 15 years old

 - Pass a drivers ed program

-- Hold an instruction permit for at least one year
+- Hold an instruction permit for at least 1 year

-- Have completed at least 25 of the 50-hour requirement before turning 16
+- Have completed at least 25 hours of driving if 15 years old, and 50 hours before turning 16 years old

 Except for taking the written and driving test, you will go through the following steps once you have met the above conditions.